fixxxxxxer/ce-template/AdditionalDocs/HardwareUserManual.md

 #### Bluetooth

+< A short section describing the properties of BLE chip, what additional features are supported >

 - Bluetooth specification V2.1+EDR, 3.0+HS and 4.1+HS compliant
 - Integrated PA with 8dBm (class 1) transmit power
 - Typical Rx sensitivity: GFSK -94dBm, DQPSK -93dBm, 8-DPSK -87.5dBm.

 #### GPS

+< A short section describing the properties of GPS chip, what additional features are supported >

 The GPS implementation is based on MTK connectivity chip MT6631 (U5003) supporting GPS, Galileo, Glonass and Beidou.
 It can receive GPS, Galileo, Beidou / Glonass simultaneously for more accurate positioning.
 But there is no GPS antenna on the board.
 You need to connect an external antenna to the RF connector CON5006.

+## Display Interface

+< A short section describing the how the board satisfies this requirement and if there are limitations when a mezzanine display board is connected.
+It is highly recommended to provide a block diagram showing how the SoC, external connectors and intermediate drivers/convertors are wired up >

 ### HDMI